Formula 1: Williams’ George Russell to Replace Lewis Hamilton at Sakhir Grand Prix

 The 22-year-old Williams driver is well aware that he’s getting the most exciting opportunity of the 2020 season.

-"Firstly, I want to say a huge thank you to everybody at Williams for giving me this opportunity,” said Russell.
+"Firstly, I want to say a huge thank you to everybody at Williams for giving me this opportunity,” said Russell on a team press release.
 “I might be wearing a different race suit this weekend, but I’m a Williams driver and I’ll be cheering my team on every step of the way.”

 “I see this as a great chance to learn from the best outfit on the grid right now and to come back as an improved driver, with even more energy and experience to help push Williams further up the grid.
 A big thank you also to Mercedes for putting their faith in me.
 Obviously, nobody can replace Lewis, but I'll give my all for the team in his absence from the moment I step in the car.
 Most importantly, I wish him a speedy recovery.
 I’m really looking forward to the opportunity and can’t wait to get out on track this week,” he added.